 (The detailed outcomes of this process, including copies of the supporting documents and inputs must be included in a Comments and Response Report to be attached to the BAR (see note below) as Appendix F).

-Please refer to the updated comments and response report Appendix F1 as well as original comments received Appendix F1.1-F1.9
+Please refer to the comments and response report Appendix F1

 4. Provide a summary of any conditional aspects identified / highlighted by any Organs of State, which have jurisdiction in respect of any aspect of the relevant activity.